Download this e-book and optimize your finances and save money by using the best financial services available in Switzerland!

 All these fees are relatively standard, neither cheap nor particularly expensive.
 However, you can avoid all these fees, which is excellent!
 But it is good to know about them before ordering this card.

 This card is unique: it has no foreign currency transaction fee.
-Most credit cards have something from 1.5% to 2.5% foreign currency exchange fee.
+Most credit cards have between 1.5% to 2.5% foreign currency exchange fee.
 You will pay a hefty fee when you use them abroad or in a currency other than CHF.
 So it is excellent that one card finally has no foreign exchange fee.

 However, foreign currency transactions with this card are not free!
 Indeed, these transactions go through the Migros Bank currency exchange network.
 And conversions through this network have a surcharge between 1.5% and 2% compared to the interbank exchange rate.
 So, while this is much better than other credit cards, you should still not use this credit card abroad.

 Since you can avoid all the fees, we can still consider the Migros Cumulus Visa a free card!
+However, the marketing of Migros is highly debatable.

 The insurance benefits